z-izz/JSH/README.md

 8. To test your output, type `make run`

 Btw, you can build JSH on a mac.
-If you install dotnet through `brew` and change the `Makefile` to Change `target` for your platform.
+If you install dotnet through `brew` and change the `Makefile` to change `target` for your platform.
 `osx-x64` for Intel Macs
 `osx-arm64` for M1 Macs
+And if you redirect all mentions to "/bin" to "/Applications/Utilities"